this-kin/Richbar/README.md

 ## Usage

-To use this package add richflushbar as a dependency in your pubspec.yaml and add this import in your file
+To use this package add richbar as a dependency in your pubspec.yaml and add this import in your file

 ```
-import 'package:richflushbar/richbar_helper.dart';
+import 'package:richbar/richbar_helper.dart';
 ```

 ## Screenshots